secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 ### FMM Tasks

-- FMM to update Allocadia showing the event as canceled by going to the event sub-category panel and selecting `Yes` to the `Campaign Canceled?` dropdown.
-FMM to also add in `CANCELED` to the event sub-category title and to the `Official Event/Campaign Name` field so the title in the main issue stays updated.
-- FMM to remove any planned/forecasted costs in Allocadia accordingly.
+- FMM to ping the FMC and staff/DRIs in the main Field Marketing issue to communicate the cancelation and close out the issue.
 - FMM to update the cancellation status with any additional vendors (such as Boundless, PizzaTime, etc.).
-- FMM to ping the FMC and staff/DRIs in the main Field Marketing issue to communicate the cancelation and close out the issue.
 - If utilizing their personal Zoom for the event, FMM to delete the event from the Zoom account where the event was set up.
 Make sure to check the `Send meeting cancellation email to registrants` checkbox so registrants gets the cancellation email notification from Zoom.
 You will also be able to edit the cancellation message in the body of the email.
 - If there are registrations for the event, please either notify the registrants of the cancelation directly, or ask your FMC to create a cancelation email issue and provide copy in the copy doc.
 Note that this email must follow the [MOps SLA](/handbook/marketing/marketing-operations/campaign-operations/#slas).

 ### FMC Tasks

+- FMC to update Allocadia showing the event as canceled by going to the event sub-category panel and selecting `Yes` to the `Campaign Canceled?` dropdown.
+FMC to also add in `CANCELED` to the event sub-category title and to the `Official Event/Campaign Name` field so the title in the main issue stays updated.
+- FMC to remove any planned/forecasted costs in Allocadia accordingly.
 - The FMC will update the [Marketing Calendar](/handbook/marketing/#marketing-calendar) by selecting the event line item and adding a strikethrough to indicate the event has been canceled.
 - The FMC will delete the Google calendar invite in the appropriate calendar.
-- The FMC will submit an MR to delete the event listing on the [Events Page](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents) (if applicable).
+- The FMC will follow [these instructions](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomeventshttpsaboutgitlabcomevents) to delete the event from the [Events Page](https://about.gitlab.com/events/) (if applicable)
 - The FMC will comment regarding the cancelation in all open sub-issues and close out the issues.
 If there are any emails scheduled to send, the FMC will ping MOps specifically in those issues to have them unschedule the sends first.
 - If applicable, FMC to ping procurement and finance in the Coupa req to notify them that the event has been canceled.
 - If the FMM is not sending their own cancelation email to registrants and would like to send a Marketo cancelation email, create an [issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/request_email_invite.md) for the request and triage to Marketing Ops.
 Please Note: This email must be scheduled and sent BEFORE the rest of the steps below can be completed.